badr1002/Nti_tasks/Nti_task_3/README.md

-$Task3
+Task3
-$It's a CRUD app using Node and MongoDB
+It's a CRUD app using Node and MongoDB

 show all students
 show single student